Turkish involvement in the Syrian civil war: 2016–2017 military interventions

-On 20 September 2016, the United States Department of Defense confirmed that U.S. Special Operation Forces were flying U.S. flags in the town of Tell Abyad in Kobanî Canton to deter Turkish harassment shelling or attacks.
+The SDF managed to take the town of Amarinah from the FSA after a brief firefight.
+In September 2016, U.S. Special Operations Forces embedded with the SDF to successfully deter Turkey and Turkish-backed jihadi rebels from attacking SDF forces south of the Sajur river in Manbij.
 On 21 September, The New York Times reported that the U.S. administration "is weighing a military plan to directly arm Syrian Kurdish fighters combating the Islamic State, a major policy shift that could speed up the offensive against the terrorist group but also sharply escalate tensions between Turkey and the United States."
 Reacting to these reports, Erdoğan said on 23 September that "arming another terrorist group for fighting another terrorist group is not acceptable."
 Following these statements, the Turkish army shelled two YPG positions in the Tell Abyad area.
-On 25 September 2016, the U.S. spokesman for the Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) confirmed that the SDF, including the YPG, were also part of the "vetted forces" in the train-and-equip program and would be supplied with weapons.
-Erdoğan condemned this and said that the SDF were "endangering our future".
+On 25 September 2016, the U.S. spokesman for the Combined Joint Task Force – Operation Inherent Resolve confirmed that the SDF, including the YPG, were part of the "vetted forces" in the train-and-equip program and would be supplied with weapons.
+Erdoğan condemned this decision.

 On 26 September, Turkey's Deputy Prime Minister Numan Kurtulmuş welcomed the withdrawal of some YPG units east of the Euphrates river.
-On 27 September, Turkey sent military units to the border area of Akçakale.
-The same day, the Turkish foreign minister Mevlüt Çavuşoğlu said that YPG units had not withdrawn from Manbij and its countryside and stated "this means USA either is not capable of influencing YPG or they do not want to influence them."
-On 3 October, the Turkish government on once again stated that fighters of YPG were still present west of the Euphrates and called on the U.S. to hold to its promise that they withdraw to the east of the river.
+On 27 September, Turkey sent military units to the border area of Akçakale, but the same day, Çavuşoğlu said that YPG units had not withdrawn from Manbij and its countryside, stating that the United States's absence suggested that they either could not influence the YPG or they chose not to.
+On 3 October, the Turkish government once again stated that fighters of YPG were still present west of the Euphrates and called on the U.S. to hold to its promise that they withdraw to the east of the river.
 The following day, Yıldırım said that Turkey could use force to expel YPG from Manbij.
-As a consequence of the continuing Turkish threats, on 4 October the SDF spokesman explicitly ruled out any Turkish participation in the upcoming joint military operation of the SDF and the CJTF–OIR to capture Raqqa from ISIL.
-Later an Obama administration official said that at this point the administration's "Plan B", to "retake Raqqa by arming the Kurds", was adopted after the initial plan of using Turkish forces in the Raqqa offensive became unattainable.
+Due to the continuing Turkish threats, on 4 October, the SDF spokesman explicitly ruled out any Turkish participation in the upcoming joint military operation of the SDF and the CJTF–OIR to capture Raqqa from ISIL.
+Later, an Obama administration official said that their "Plan B" to retake Raqqa by arming the Kurds was adopted after the initial plan of using Turkish forces in the Raqqa offensive became unattainable.

-Turkish military vehicles on the Syria–Turkey border, 16 January 2018.